-Research indicates that children who regularly eat breakfast have better standardized test scores and are less hyperactive than children who skip breakfast.
+Research indicates that children who regularly eat breakfast have better standardized test scores and are less hyperactive.
 When comparing low glycemic index (GI) breakfasts to high GI (sugary) breakfasts, research also shows that children who eat high GI breakfasts tend to eat more food at lunchtime.

 What Makes a Good Breakfast?